Strivin0311/ai-learning/tasks/l2/l2execute.md

 # Learning to Execute
-*Here's some resources about Learning to Execute*
+*Here're some resources about Learning to Execute*

 #### Learning to execute: Efficient learning of universal plan-conditioned policies in robotics [`UNREAD`]